h-chagas/node_restful_api/README.md

 ## Usage

-Create a js file in the roor to the project, and call it mong-pass.
+Create a js file in the root to the project, and call it mong-pass.
 Then store your MongoDB password.

 ```javascript
 const mongoose_password = "<type here your personal MongoDB password>";